Corporation Yard Relocation

 Annexation

-Annexation secures jurisdictional control, ensures consistent risk management, supports UVWA service delivery and cost efficiencies, and avoids taxes and assessments that do not apply within City boundaries under City jurisdiction.
+Annexation secures jurisdictional control, ensures consistent risk management, supports UVWA service delivery and cost efficiencies, and avoids taxes and assessments that do not apply to public facility parcels within City boundaries under City jurisdiction.
 The proposal aligns with the City’s 2023 and 2024 annexations of other City-owned sites for public services, continuing the practice of incorporating municipal facilities into City limits when they serve a public purpose.

 - Meeting Video